 Rush Line BRT Project

-The Rush Line Bus Rapid Transit (BRT) Project is a proposed 15-mile transit route with stations between Union Depot in Saint Paul and downtown White Bear Lake.
-It would operate primarily in dedicated bus lanes seven days a week and arrive at stops every ten minutes during rush hours and every fifteen minutes during other times.
-The project would connect people to jobs, education, healthcare, and recreation destinations while supporting economic development along the corridor.
+The Rush Line Bus Rapid Transit project is now known as the METRO Purple Line - a proposed 15-mile transit route with stations between Union Depot in Saint Paul and downtown White Bear Lake.
+The METRO Purple Line will operate primarily in dedicated bus lanes seven days a week, serving stops every ten minutes during rush hours and every fifteen minutes during other times.
+The project will connect people to jobs, education, healthcare, and recreation destinations while supporting economic development along the corridor.

 Following the transition, Ramsey County, as the project’s local funding partner, will continue to be involved with the project at the staff and policymaker levels.
 Ramsey County will also lead Advanced Station Area Planning between 2022 and 2024 in partnership with corridor cities, the Metropolitan Council and the Minnesota Department of Transportation.